-Bake in a preheated oven at 350F(180C) for about 50 minutes, or till a toothpick comes out clean.
+Bake in a preheated oven at 350°F (180°C) for about 50 minutes, or until a toothpick comes out clean.

 You can keep it covered at room temperature for up to 4 days, or you can freeze it wrapped in plastic for up to 3 months.
 To defrost it, take the plastic off and transfer it to a baking tray.
-Preheat the oven to 350F(180C) and warm up the banana bread for about 10-15 minutes or till soft.
+Preheat the oven to 350°F (180°C) and warm up the banana bread for about 10–15 minutes, or until soft.

 THE BEST EASY CHOCOLATE BANANA BREAD RECIPE – One more banana bread recipe.
 This one is also super good, it has chocolate, and banana and chocolate are made for each other.
-So if you want one more banana bread recipe this one is a must.
-Give it a try and let me know which one you prefer more.
+So if you want one more banana bread recipe, this one is a must.
+Give it a try, and let me know which one you prefer.

 THE BEST CHOCOLATE BANANA CREAM PIE – This pie is amazing!
-I love how creamy the filling is and the crumbly crust adds a nice contrast, such a great combination of flavor and texture.
+I love how creamy the filling is, and the crumbly crust adds a nice contrast.
+It’s such a great combination of flavor and texture.